Microchip-MPLAB-Harmony/audio_apps/apps/audio_enc/readme.md

 The audio encoder (audio_enc) application configures the SAM E70 Xplained Ultra development board to be in USB Host Mass Storage Device (MSD) mode.
 The application supports read/write from/to the FAT file system.
 When a mass storage device is connected to the development board via its target USB port, the device is mounted.
 After the MSD is mounted, the application waits for a short button press (< 1 sec) to start recording data from the mic input on the WM8904 Audio Codec Module.
 This recording will continue until another short press is detected signaling to stop recording.
 The recorded data is then PCM encoded and packed into a .wav container file and saved on the MSD.
 The app then waits to playback the last recorded file or encode another file.

 All encodings are at 16K sample rate, stereo, and 16 bit depth.
-The name of the encoded file will be created in according to the following (enc16K16b<000-999>.wav).
+The name of the encoded file will be created according to the following (enc16K16b<000-999>.wav).
 A file will not be written over if it already exists.
-If a file is found to be already on the MSD, the numeric part of the file name will increment once until an unused file name is found.
+If a file is found to be already on the MSD, the numeric part of the file name will be incremented once until an unused file name is found.
 If trying to playback the last encoded file but there has been no file encoded yet, both LEDs will flash and the app will go back to waiting to start encoding a file.
 If there is a file available to be played, the app will read the .wav file data and write it to the codec for playback.

 Command and control to the codec is done through an I2C driver.
 Data to the codec driver is sent through I2SC via I2S Driver and the output will be audible through the headphone output jack of the WM8904 Audio Codec Module connected to the SAM E70 Xplained Ultra board.
 The below architecture diagram depicts a representation of the application.